Wideband THz Multi-User Downlink Communications with Leaky Wave Antennas: Abstract

 \section{Abstract}

-THz communications are expected to play a profound role in future wireless systems.
-The current trend of the extremely massive \ac{mimo} antenna architectures tends to be costly and power inefficient when implementing wideband THz communications.
-An emerging THz antenna technology is \ac{lwa}, which can realize frequency selective beamforming with a single radiating element.
-In this work, we explore the usage of \acp{lwa} technology for wideband multi-user THz communications.
-We propose a model for the \ac{lwa} signal processing that is physically compliant facilitating studying \ac{lwa}-aided communication systems.
-Focusing on downlink systems, we propose an alternating optimization algorithm for jointly optimizing the \ac{lwa} configuration along with the signal spectral power allocation to maximize the sum-rate performance.
-Our numerical results show that a single \ac{lwa} can generate diverse beampatterns at THz exhibiting performance comparable to costly fully digital \ac{mimo} arrays.
+Future wireless systems are envisioned to utilize the large spectra available at THz bands for wireless communications.
+Extremely massive multiple-input multiple-output (MIMO) antennas can be costly and power inefficient for wideband THz communications.
+An alternative antenna technology, which can achieve low-cost and power-efficient THz signaling, is based on \acp{lwa}.
+In this paper, we explore the usage of the \acp{lwa} for wideband downlink multi-user THz communications.
+We propose a model for \ac{lwa}-aided communication systems that faithfully captures the antenna operations.
+We show that \acp{lwa} yield frequency-dependent beams, where the equivalent wideband channel induces a dependence between angle, frequency, and spectral lobe width.
+We identify the \ac{lwa}’s inherent frequency-selective beamsteering capabilities as motivating multi-band THz communications, in which subbands are allocated among users based on their relative angles.
+Then, we propose an alternating optimization algorithm for jointly optimizing the \ac{lwa} configuration along with the spectral division and power allocation to maximize the achievable sum rate performance.
+Our numerical results show that a single \ac{lwa} can generate diverse beampatterns, exhibiting performance comparable to costly MIMO architectures in wideband THz multi-user systems.

 \acresetall